Profile: Yingluck Shinawatra

 Ms Yingluck appealed for calm - and allowed the amnesty bill to fail in the Senate.
 But that did not appease the protesters, who want her government replaced with an unelected "people's council".

 The government's decision to call a snap election for 2 February also failed to quell anger.
-The opposition say they will boycott the polls.
+The ruling party was expected to win the election and the opposition boycotted the polls, which were then declared unconstitutional.